5-Year Program in Elementary Education (K-6) with English as a Second Language Certification

 • Program Requirements

-Graduates exiting this program will be prepared for immediate employment as an education practitioner in New Jersey public, private, and charter schools.
-Students may teach grades K-6 and or English as a Second Language.
-Beyond roles as practitioners, graduates of this program may also pursue positions as school administrators, family support specialists, early childcare specialists, education consultants, math or literacy coaches, private tutors, and education advisors.
+Graduates exiting this program will be prepared for immediate employment as an ESL or K-6 education practitioner in New Jersey public, private, and charter schools.
+Students have gone on to become art, theater, physical education, history, and other subject-specific educators.
+Beyond roles as practitioners, graduates of this program may also pursue positions such as school administrators, family support specialists, early childcare specialists, education consultants, math or literacy coaches, private tutors, and education advisors.

 • Admissions Requirements